 IN THE VINEYARDS

 The nature of Château Palmer.
-In the heart of the Margaux appellation, 66 hectares of gravelly soil and grassy rows overlooking the Gironde River.
+In the heart of the Margaux appellation, 66 hectares of gravelly soil and grassy rows overlooking the Gironde estuary.
 Between this earth rich in ancient history, and these heavenly skies with their nurturing microclimate, vines flourish under the care of men and women.
-A terroir, three grape varieties: such is the horizon of Château Palmer.
+One terroir, three grape varieties: such is the horizon of Château Palmer.